jupyterhub/the-littlest-jupyterhub/docs/troubleshooting/logs.rst

    sudo journalctl -u configurable-http-proxy

 This command displays logs from Configurable HTTP Proxy.
-See :ref:`journactl_tips` for tips on navigating the logs.
+See :ref:`journalctl_tips` for tips on navigating the logs.

 User Server Logs